Spectator and Racer Course Guide

 From the beginning of your race at The Forks you’ll head south along urban trails and, weather permitting, the Red River itself as you avoid most roadways and experience some surprisingly good riding and running right in town.
 You’re headed to the Floodway area and a new CheckPoint on Fraser Road.

-Distance from The Forks to Fraser Road CheckPoint for all participants: 27km
+Distance between The Forks and Fraser Road CheckPoint for all participants: 27km

-Fraser Road, sponsored by the Manitoba Association of Trail Runners – Turn Around for Short Distance Bike and Run (click here for CheckPoint location map)
+Fraser Road, sponsored by the Manitoba Association of Trail Runners – Turn Around for Short Distance Bike and Run

 Just north of the Floodway and just south of Winnipeg we encounter our 1st CheckPoint, new for 2020, on Fraser Road.
 Volunteers from a local trail runners group have graciously adopted this checkpoint and will be stationed inside a winterized tent or shed, with a portable toilet nearby.

 Racers heading south will quickly cross the Floodway and, depending on weather conditions, may quickly find themselves on formidable ground as the next section is often windblown and thick with snow.
 Or, on light precipitation years it could end up being a fast gravel section.
 We’ll know on race day!

-Distance from Fraser Road to U of M Checkpoints for Short Distance participants: 10km
+Distance between Fraser Road and U of M Checkpoints for Short Distance participants: 10km

-Distance from Fraser Road to St Adolphe CheckPoints for Mid and Long Distance participants: 19km
+Distance between Fraser Road and St Adolphe CheckPoints for Mid and Long Distance participants: 19km

 The Curling Club on the south side of St Adolphe houses are next CheckPoint.

 Mid and Long Distance racers will file through this area along the berm that protects the town in cases of severe Red River flooding as they continue south to Niverville.
 Conditions are usually decent on this next stretch unless there’s severe wind or cold.

-Distance from St Adolphe to Niverville Checkpoints for Mid and Long Distance Participants: 12km
+Distance between St Adolphe and Niverville Checkpoints for Mid and Long Distance Participants: 12km

 Niverville – Turn Around for Mid Distance Bike and Run